bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 }
 ```

-Our run directory configuration file is simplified as it will no longer need
+Our run directory configuration file is simplified as it will no longer need to
-to have most settings.
-Instead it will override the settings specific for the
+contain most of the settings.
+Instead it will override the settings specific to
-current run.
+the current run.

 ```
 // junction_detection.config